 Waiting and improving your credit score – If you’re not in a rush to get a mortgage, perhaps your best bet would be to take some time to improve your score.
 That way you can significantly improve your chances of getting approved for a mortgage at a lower interest rate in the future.

 Building Credit to Get Approved For a Mortgage Loan in Vancouver

 If you need to improve your credit before applying for a mortgage, there are a few things you can do right now:

-Apply for a secured credit card – If you have no credit or have bad credit and can’t get approved for a traditional credit card, consider applying for a secured credit card.
+Apply for a secured credit card – If you have no credit or have bad credit and can’t get approved for a traditional credit card, consider applying for a secured credit card in Vancouver.
 These cards require collateral in the form of a cash deposit upfront.
 This amount becomes the credit that you can spend up to.
 By making timely payments against this card, you can gradually build good credit.

 Leave old credit lines open – Old credit is generally considered to be good credit.
 If you have any old accounts, keep them open.
 Don’t close them, even if you haven’t used them in months or even years.

 Make your payments on time – One of the biggest culprits with bad credit is missing payments or making late payments.
 Your payment history plays a huge role in your credit score, so you’ll definitely want to make sure that any loans that you have are being paid in a timely fashion.